 5. Check out our other storage tips

-These tricks not work for you?
+Are these tricks not working for you?
 We've collected a few other suggestions for items you can trim from your iPhone or iPad below.

 Any other tips, tricks, or questions about freeing up your local storage or iCloud space so that you can snap photographs?
 Let us know in the comments.